Your rights at work while you're pregnant

 If there's no safe alternative, your employer should suspend you on full pay (give you paid leave) for as long as necessary to avoid the risk.

 If your employer fails to pay you during your suspension, you can bring a claim in an employment tribunal (within 3 months).
 This wouldn't affect your maternity pay or maternity leave.
 The GOV.UK website has more information about maternity pay and leave.

-Some women worry about using computer screens in pregnancy.
+You may worry about using computer screens in pregnancy.
 But the most recent research shows no evidence of a risk to your baby or pregnancy from visual display units (VDUs) on computers.

 GOV.UK, Citizens Advice and Maternity Action have more information on pregnant employees' rights, including your right to paid time off for antenatal care and what to do if you feel you're being treated unfairly.